jerryz920/SAFE-latte/safe-apps/examples/links-example.md

 You are encouraged to play around with it.
 We can also issue ordinary `curl` requests to Riak from another terminal to observe certificates as they are stored.

 The links application lets participants issue simple certificates, chain them together, and query the chains.
-Each links certificate has a name, and a logic statement that asserts the name is present.
+Each links certificate has a name, and a logic statement that asserts that the name is present, i.e., it asserts an entry for the name within some common name space.
 You can  query if a particular named certificate is in a chain.
 Each issuer has its own name space for certificates.
 You can query if a particular principal has asserted the name.
 There is a shorthand to query if the current principal (`$Self`) has asserted the name.

 Each certificate in the links application has either zero links or one link: this application builds certificate chains, but not generalized DAGs.
 We arbitrarily call a certificate with zero links an *anchor certificate*, and a certificate with one link a *link certificate*.
 In addition, each principal has a self-signed certificate called a *principal certificate* that contains the principal's full public key.